The Assessment Process

 Once you've registered and met the food hygiene requirements, you'll be sent a healthyliving award starter pack.

 The starter pack will include materials to help you market the healthyliving award and inform your customers that you are committed to achieving the award.
-It will also include the important guidance for applicants folder, which will detail everything you need to know to achieve the award, including ‘What do I need to do?’ and ‘Practical advice and support’ booklets which fully explain what you need to do, as well as the self-assessment workbook.
+It will also include the important guidance pack for applicants, which includes everything you need to know to achieve the award, including ‘What do I need to do?’ and ‘Practical advice and support’ booklets which fully explain what you need to do, as well as the self-assessment workbook.

 The assessment side of things has three stages:

 - Assessment visit

 First you need to fill in a self-assessment workbook, which lists all the things you must do to achieve an award.
 It's important to tackle each of the conditions that are relevant to the food you serve before moving on to the next stage.

 Once you've made all the relevant changes you will be able to apply for an assessment visit.